- Connects known and unknown devices (declared and predictive)

 - Increases your opportunity to sequence ads, at optimal frequency, for consistent messaging and experience across channels, throughout the journey

 - Delivers accurate analytics for segment profiles and campaign conversions

-CDIM is used in many different places within the Salesforce DMP, each with different timing considerations.
+CDIM is used in many different places within the Audience Studio, each with different timing considerations.

 - Deterministic CDIM - Immediately after you implement this component correctly, segment populations (and other parts of the platform) will start to use these relationships in conjunction with probabilistic CDIM.

 - Grow My Population (Extension) - Growing a population with CDIM is a complex model that is run only once a week.
 As a result, you should not expect this to be available until the Monday after you have extended your segment.

 The matching model is global, but it is applied specifically to the devices of each customer.